facebookresearch/hydra/website/docs/upgrades/1.0_to_1.1/automatic_schema_matching.md

 config file.

 Hydra 1.1 deprecates this behavior in favor of an explicit config extension via the Defaults List.
-This upgrade page aims to provide summary of the required changes.
+This upgrade page aims to provide a summary of the required changes.
 It is highly recommended that you read the following pages:
 - [Background: The Defaults List](../../advanced/defaults_list.md)
 - [Background: Extending configs](../../patterns/extending_configs.md)
 - [Tutorial: Structured config schema](../../tutorials/structured_config/5_schema.md)